This post may contain affiliate links. Please read my disclosure and privacy policy.

 Add one tightly packed cup of pitted Medjool dates to the bowl of a large food processor with an “S” blade.
 (If you prefer to weigh them, this is 8 ounces without the pits.)

 Next, add a half cup of blanched almond flour, 3 tablespoons of cacao powder, a half teaspoon of vanilla extract (optional), a tablespoon of melted coconut oil, and a pinch of salt.
-Secure the lid on the food processor and process until the mixture looks crumbly.

 dates, cocoa powder, and almond flour blended in a food processor.

+Secure the lid on the food processor and process until the mixture resembles coarse crumbs.
 Pinch the mixture between your fingers; when it holds its shape, you’ll know it’s ready to roll!

-Use a cookie scoop (about 1 1/2 tablespoons) to scoop the dough onto a parchment paper lined baking sheet.
+Use a cookie scoop (about 1 1/2 tablespoons) to scoop the dough onto a parchment paper-lined baking sheet.
 Repeat until you’ve made roughly 12 to 13 cake balls.

 date mixture pressed between fingers and rolled into balls.